jupyter/enhancement-proposals/134-new-field-kernel-info-reply/new-field-kernel-info.md

 A new optional field called `execution_state` will be added to the `kernel_info_reply` message. `execution_state` will represent the status of main shell channel, which is responsible for command execution.
 The field is optional to keep `kernel_info_reply` backward compatible.

 Values of the optional field `execution_state` should be the [kernel status](https://jupyter-client.readthedocs.io/en/latest/messaging.html#kernel-status) specified in Jupyter protocol, i.e. `execution_state : ('busy', 'idle', 'starting')`.
 It represents source-of-truth for kernel status would be updated:
-- Whenever main shell channel publishes any status to IOPub channel
+- Right before main shell channel publishes any status to IOPub channel
 - To `idle` whenever kernel stopped handling current command execution request.
 In some cases, `dispatch_shell` returns without publishing any status as it's either not possible (e.g. session is `None`), or not secure (e.g. deserialization step fails).
 In this case, we still want to update `execution_state` as kernel is ready for next execution request.

 This enables Jupyter client to actively poll for execution status on main shell channel, in addition to passively waiting for status update on IOPub channel.
 Developers hence have the option to directly reach out to kernel for status, in cases where message publishing mechanism met problem (e.g. when High Water Mark is hit and messages are randomly dropped), or when a new client connect to an already running kernel.
 The proposal is a strict augmentation to current kernel status communication mechanism and does not modify current mechanism.
 The intention is to provide an alternative when current mechanism fails.